Understanding Medicare Coverage for Lift Chairs

 What Medicare Covers in a Lift Chair

-Medicare helps pay for lift chairs, but only for the lifting mechanism.
-This is known as the seat lift mechanism.
-It doesn't cover the entire chair.
-The mechanism must be prescribed by a doctor.
-It must be seen as medically necessary.
-Medicare Part B covers this as durable medical equipment.
-You must meet certain health conditions to qualify.
-These often relate to severe arthritis or mobility issues.
+Medicare helps pay for part of a lift chair.
+It covers the seat lift mechanism only.
+This is the part that helps you stand up.
+Medicare doesn't pay for the whole chair.
+The lift mechanism must be ordered by your doctor.
+It has to be medically necessary.
+Medicare Part B covers it as durable medical equipment.
+You need to have certain health issues to qualify.
+These often include severe arthritis or mobility problems.
+The lift mechanism is seen as a tool to help you move around at home.

 How to Qualify for Medicare Coverage

-To qualify, you must meet specific health criteria.
-Your doctor must state that you need the chair.
-You should have severe arthritis in your hip or knee.
-Or, you might have a severe neuromuscular disease.
-You must be unable to stand up from a regular chair.
-The lift chair must be part of your doctor's treatment plan.
-You should be able to walk once standing.
-The chair should improve your condition or slow its decline.
-Your doctor must fill out a Certificate of Medical Necessity.
+To get Medicare to pay, you must meet specific health rules.
+Your doctor must say you need the chair.
+You should have bad arthritis in your hip or knee.
+Or you might have a serious muscle disease.
+You must not be able to stand up from a regular chair.
+The lift chair should be part of your treatment plan.
+You should be able to walk once you're standing.
+The chair should help you get better or stop you from getting worse.
+Your doctor needs to fill out a form called a Certificate of Medical Necessity.

 The Types of Lift Chairs Covered by Medicare